The Text Editor

 Using the Text Editor

 To open the text editor, double click in a text field, or click the ‘Edit’ button in the toolbar.

 To start editing, just click in the editor and start typing!
-Copy and Paste as required, format your text, or use the Insert menu to add files from within or outside RSpace either inline or as attachments.
+You can Copy and Paste text from external sources as required, format your text, or use drag-and-drop or the Insert menu to add files from the RSpace Gallery or from outside RSpace as attachments.

 The various editing capabilities in the Editor toolbars are identified with a tooltip on mouse-over, and some only become available when appropriate content is selected in the window.